 As a member of the Congressional Coal Caucus and the House Energy Action Team, I will continue to closely monitor these issues and to work to find the right balance between environmental responsibility and energy independence.

-I strongly support construction of the Keystone Pipeline and voted in support of H.R.
+I strongly support the construction of pipelines that will continue to increase the supply and distribution of our nation’s energy to consumers, such as the Keystone Pipeline.
+I voted in support of H.R.
 3, the Keystone XL Pipeline Act, when it passed the House on January 6, 2015.
 Unfortunately, President Obama vetoed the companion Senate legislation, S. 1, and the Senate failed to override the veto.
 The Keystone Pipeline has strong bipartisan support and would help reduce our dependence on oil from unstable countries while creating thousands of jobs.
-Widespread support for the pipeline combined with the State Department’s assessment that proved the project to be environmentally sound should pave the way for construction of this important project.
-I am disappointed the president is holding back our country’s economic growth by blocking the pipeline from moving move forward.
+I was glad to see President Trump revive this important infrastructure project, as well as the Dakota Access Pipeline (DAPL), through his Executive Order on January 24, 2017.
+As you may now, the Army Corps of Engineers granted final easement for the DAPL project on February 7, 2017, clearing the way for its construction.
+I look forward to continuing to work with his administration to increase our nation’s energy production, independence and security.

 Renewable Fuel Standard